Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

 \subsubsection{Cross-Device Interaction}

 Brudy et al.~\cite{brudy2019crossdevice} provide a comprehensive overview of the field of \textit{cross-device interaction}.
 Here, the focus is on research that \textQuote{transcends the individual device and user}~\cite{brudy2019crossdevice}, which unifies research that is focused on different kinds of multi-device environments, ranging from multi-monitor setups to ad-hoc mobile device ecologies.
-Cross-device interaction is often related to Weiser's vision of ubiquitous computing~\cite{weiser1999computer}, studying devices such as smartphones, tablets, or larger interactive surfaces.
 Although Brudy et al.~\cite{brudy2019crossdevice} list head-worn MR devices and tangibles as part of their cross-device taxonomy, they do not further elaborate on combinations of heterogeneous (\eg non-immersive and immersive) devices.

-Therefore, cross-device interaction can be seen as an umbrella term that includes research not only on homogeneous but also heterogeneous \replace{\components{}---representing \hui{}s}{combinations---the latter of which includes \hui{}s}.
+Therefore, cross-device interaction can be seen as an umbrella term that includes research not only on homogeneous but also heterogeneous combinations---the latter of which includes \hui{}s.
 Some of the research on homogeneous cross-device interaction (\eg attention switching) can be transferred to \hui{}s.
-However, \hui{}s have unique challenges and opportunities, for example, with regard to heterogeneous roles of devices, conflicting interaction spaces, and co-dependencies of devices. \remove{In our research, we build on work by Brudy~et~al.~\cite{brudy2019crossdevice} and particularly focus on the unique key attributes of \hui{}s.}
+However, \hui{}s have unique challenges and opportunities, for example, with regard to heterogeneous roles of devices, conflicting interaction spaces, and co-dependencies of devices.